JoschanUK/leavetracker/README.md

 Option <1> is used to create a new staff record.
 The programme will :

-    - The user is aksed to input the job grade [A, B, C, D].
+    - The user is asked to input the job grade [A, B, C, D].
     - Enter First Name, Last Name and email address.
     - The system will based on user input of the job grade and assign the number of leave to the record.
     - The system will also assign a new staff number.